ramteja384/690IndividualProject_Part-A/wdx_analysis.md

 The above observations of mortality rate and total population are as follows:

-- China has the highest number of population but when we see the deaths that are caused due to communicable diseases and maternal, prenatal and nutrition conditions it has very less numbers.
-This has proven that though the country has the largest numbers in terms of population, it can still be healthy by following proper nutrition.
+- China has the largest population, but it has a very low number of mortality from communicable diseases, maternal, prenatal, and nutrition-related problems.
+This has demonstrated that even though the nation has the greatest population, it is still possible to maintain good health by eating the right foods.
-- But in case of India, we see quite interesting numbers.
-India has the second highest population and initially in the year 2015 it even has highest number of deaths.
-On a good note, these numbers got reduced to an extent by the year and till date from 2015 those numbers are still decreasing.
+- The stats for India, though, are pretty intriguing.
+India has the second-largest population and, at first, the biggest number of fatalities in 2015.
+Fortunately, these numbers have decreased somewhat each year since 2010, and they have continued to decline as of 2015.
-- It all depends on the country’s GDP because these deaths can be reduced by practicing the nutrition diet.
-This requires some budget to be allocated and that’s the reason we see a smaller number of communicable deaths in the developed nations and a greater number of cases in less developed nations.
+- It all depends on the GDP of the nation because adopting a healthy diet can cut down on these fatalities.
+There are fewer communicable mortality in rich countries and more cases in less developed countries because of the need to allocate some funds for this.
-- For example, in this case we see Bangladesh though it has population that other countries we see greater number of deaths and its number for the GDP is almost very less.
+- Although Bangladesh has a larger population than some other nations, it has more deaths there, and its GDP is virtually significantly lower.

 In the below 2D scatterplots, we can observe the comparison of the female and male infant death counts starting in 2000 and the overall death counts at the end of the decade. i.e 2010.